 No, the water is almost continuously discharged for irrigation into the Fatehwadi irrigation canal.
 It is periodically recharged from the Narmada Canal.
 In the long term, as a more sustainable solution, it is being planned to replenish the river with treated water from the sewage treatment plants.

 Additionally, there are a variety of choices that will reduce the breeding of mosquitoes such as aeration and breeding of appropriate fishes.

 A portion of the reclaimed land will be sold for development.
 To ensure that the riverfront’s built environment is harmonious and cohesive, development in this zone will be controlled by strict urban design guidelines.
 These shall include volumetric guidelines and regulations which shall be generated before work on any project commences.
 More details regarding the development sites can be viewed here.

-Actually, all of Ahmedabad is built under the seismic zone.
+Actually, all of Ahmedabad is built under the seismic zone – III.
 All buildings built within Ahmedabad, including the riverfront buildings, must take appropriate measures to be protected from earthquakes.
-Riverfront buildings will require pile foundations, which are necessary because reclaimed ground has low bearing capacity.

 Special attention is being paid to sites with important historical and institutional value to ensure that they become integrated into the development.